 We moms joined the bubble wrap dance party too, of course, and we ended up having to open a few windows because we got so hot jumping and dancing!

-So when you’re having fun with sensory play, don’t neglect your ears.
+When you’re having fun with sensory play, don’t neglect your ears.
 The homeschool preschool sounds theme and activities to match are too much fun to miss.